- CRFR2 adapts in the limbic system to control homeostasis

 In response to any threat to homeostasis, corticotropin-releasing factor (CRF) acts via 2 receptors (CRFR1 and CRFR2) to control serotonin in the limbic system and cord.
 When the threat subsides these receptors return to their basal configuration.

 Intense or prolonged threats to homeostasis can permanently upregulate CRFR2.
-This deregulates serotonin, leading to wide-ranging dysfunction and the shared symptoms of chronic disease.
+This disrupts serotonin, leading to a deregulation of body systems and processes, characteristic of many acquired chronic diseases.

 Cortene’s hypothesis, treatment approach and clinical trial are described more thoroughly in our recent publication.